spmeesseman/vscode-taskexplorer/README.md

         teApi = taskExplorer.exports as TaskExplorerApi;
     }

+**Note:** Before using any of the API functions, check busy status using the `teApi.isBusy` API function first, to ensure the indexer is not running.

 Register the instance of `TaskProvider` or `ExternalExplorerProvider` using the `register` method of the Task Explorer API object:

     await teApi.register("taskTypeName", myProvider as TaskProvider);